peerlibrary/meteor-peerdb/README.md

 The last argument of `GeneratedField` is a function which receives an object populated with values based on the list of fields you are interested in.
 In the example above, this is one field named `title` from the `Posts` collection.
 The `_id` field is always available in `fields`.
-Generator function receives or just `_id` (when document containing fields is being removed) or all fields requested.
+Generator function receives just `_id` when document containing fields is being removed.
+Otherwise it receives all fields requested.
 Generator function should return two values, a selector (often just the ID of a document) and a new value.
 If the value is undefined, the auto-generated field is removed.
 If the selector is undefined, nothing is done.

 You can define auto-generated fields across documents.
 Furthermore, you can combine reactivity.
 Maybe you want to also